TChungSEC/Active-Directory-Splunk-Lab/README.md

 The dchp setting should be set to *true*, so remove that and type *no*

 Press enter, and tab 3 times, then type *addresses:*.
-Press Space once, and in square brackets, type in our desired address. *[192.168.10.10/24]*
+Press Space once, and in square brackets, type in our desired address: *[192.168.10.10/24]*

 Press enter, and tab 3 times again.
 Type *nameservers:* and press space once.

 Press enter again, and this time press tab 5 times.
-Type in *addresses:* [8.8.8.8]
+Type in *addresses: [8.8.8.8]*

 Enter again, tab 3 times, and type in *routes:* press space once, and enter.